This report is powered by Mention Network — track how your brand shows up across AI answers and citations

 deepseek

-Deepseek favors Redbubble, Shopify, and Rarible each with a 3.2% visibility share, likely due to their established marketplaces and ease of access for artists selling AI-generated art.
-Its sentiment tone is neutral, focusing on multiple platforms without strong bias toward one.
+Deepseek favors Redbubble, Shopify, and Rarible, each with a 3.1% visibility share, likely due to their established marketplaces and ease of setting up online stores for AI-generated art.
+Its tone is neutral, focusing on platforms with broader reach without strong sentiment.

 grok